Montana/portato/README.md

 ![64_64](https://user-images.githubusercontent.com/20936398/150125896-e8e94095-c383-40c6-a1e0-1729fce19612.png) **Portato**

 Portato is a GUI for the package manager of Gentoo - Portage.
+Shoutout to @Necoro, the original creator of Portato.

 ## Why?